 My daughter was excited for weeks for the start of preschool.
 It's not surprising, given that she's one of the most friendly people I've ever met.

 She specifically requested a "Paw Patrol" backpack, which she wore often in the days leading up to her first one of school.

 So if I was apprehensive, I wasn't going to let my daughter see it.
 I wasn't going to ruin this for her.
 For generations, parents have been passing on their neuroses to their kids.
 I hope to help put therapists out of business.

 Take her sociability, for instance.
 I don't always want to interact with every parent of every child she has to say hi to on the street.
 I'm reserved; she's outgoing.
 So what?
 I'm not going to change her personality because I'd rather be watching "Better Call Saul" than talking to a stranger.

 I plan to let her learn who she wants to be, stewing in my own discomfort if necessary.
 Helicopter I will not.

 Growing up, some of the most mischievous kids I knew were the ones with the strictest moms and dads.
 Conversely, I also had classmates whose parents did drugs with them.
 There has to be a middle way: a mix of discipline and positive reinforcement crossed with giving them the freedom to fail.

 I allow my daughter to play and get dirty and fall and scrape her knees.
 I let her sample any food — spicy, sweet, salty — without interjecting my biases, so she can develop her own tastes.
 Same goes for books and music and movies and, later, for politics and religion.

 Parenting is a sacrifice.
-Too many moms and dads act raising like their children is somehow a favor they're bestowing on them.
+Too many moms and dads act like raising their children is somehow a favor they're bestowing on them.
 Kids — even at the age of 3 — have to find their own identities.

 On the first day of preschool, the parents attended.
 My daughter kept close to me, even tried sitting on my lap at a point or two.